 Districts with a small number of entries in a debate division may elect to hold a round robin for their qualifying tournament.
 If a district uses this method, all entries in an event will debate all the other entries in that event once.
-A round robin requires one fewer round than there are entries in the division.
+If there is an even number of entries, a round robin requires one fewer round than there are entries in the division.
 For example, if an event had six entries, five rounds would be held.
+If there is an odd number of entries, a round robin s there are entries.
+For example, if there are five entries, five rounds would be held.